 Let’s get real for a second: composting leaves is one of the smartest things you can do for your garden.
 It’s a great way to mulch, fertilize, and generally improve your soil.
 There are tons of different ways to approach it too!

 If you haven’t gotten into it yet, or don’t know where to start, this is for you.
-Get ready to know everything you’ll ever want to know about how to compost leaves so that your leaves decay quickly and turn into beautiful, rich compost!
+Get ready to know everything you’ll ever want to know about how to compost dead leaves so that your leaves decay quickly and turn into beautiful, rich leaf compost!

 Listen to this post on the Epic Gardening Podcast

 Why Should You Compost Leaves?

 Leaves are great sources of nutrients and minerals.
 Up to 80% of a tree’s nutrients and minerals end up in its leaves.
 Leaves are often referred to as nature’s nutrient recyclers.
 By composting leaves, you have a perfect way of getting these valuable nutrients and minerals back into your soil.

 They’re free!
 If you have trees in your garden, you will know that come fall you are almost buried in fallen leaves.
 Learn to take advantage of this free source of goodness for your garden.

 If you don’t have trees in your garden, why not ask a neighbor or friend with trees?
 Many people would happily pass on a few bags of leaves, especially if you help out with some of the leaf collection!
 You can also ask a local landscaper.
 They are often happy to donate bags of leaves as it saves them time and money in tipping fees.

 Leaves provide a high carbon source or ‘browns’ for your compost.
 The carbon/nitrogen (or C/N) ratio of leaves is usually over 30, often around 50.
 That is, they are low in nitrogen which is often hard to find in other sources of composting material.

 Common Problems With Composting Leaves